Marvisak/altv-python-module/docs/articles/events.md

 Now you should know what events are and how to use them

-In the next few articles we are going to learn about Vectors
+In the next article we are going to learn about Tasks and Timers